Download the correct package

 These links point to verified Ryubing Canary release assets checked during implementation.

-Start from the Ryubing Canary release source and choose the build for your operating system.
-Do not use repacked installers or pages that bundle copyrighted files.
+Start from the trusted Ryubing Canary release source, choose the package for your operating system, and do not use repacked installers, APK mirrors or pages that bundle setup files.

-Extract Ryujinx Canary into a normal user folder.
-Avoid protected folders if Windows permission warnings or administrator messages appear.
+Extract the full archive into a normal user folder such as Downloads, Documents or a dedicated emulator folder.
+Avoid protected system folders if permission warnings appear.

-Add the folder containing your legally dumped games from settings, then test one title before changing advanced graphics or input settings.
+Add a legally dumped game directory and test one title before changing graphics, audio or controller settings.

 This screenshot from the Ryujinx setup documentation shows the intended system folder location for legally dumped prod.keys.
 It is included as placement context only; this site does not provide keys or firmware downloads.